 The ALERRT Center at Texas State has trained more than 60,000 law enforcement officers across the nation in active shooter response since 2002, and has been named the national standard by the FBI.

 For more than a decade, as active shooter events have been on the rise, the primary focus has been teaching law enforcement how to respond quickly and stop threats.
-Fire and EMS have been brought into the discussion to respond quick to save lives.
+Fire and EMS have been brought into the discussion to respond more quickly to save lives.
 The gap that still exists is training citizens who are on scene and inside the problem first.

 ALERRT research has shown that roughly half of these events are over prior to law enforcement’s arrival.
 Average law enforcement response time to these events has been three minutes.
-In the law enforcement world, this is fast.
+In the law enforcement world, this is remarkably fast.
 This research speaks to the importance of civilians having the knowledge and preparation to respond to a life-or-death situation.

 ALERRT is training law enforcement officers across the nation to deliver this civilian response plan in their communities.
 This awareness campaign is straightforward, easy to comprehend, and simple for people to share with family members, civic groups, church groups and others.